Grand Prix Hassan II

-The Grand Prix Hassan II is an annual men's tennis tournament on the ATP Tour and is currently part of the ATP Tour 250 series.
-The event is played on clay courts and was held annually at the Complexe Al Amal in Casablanca, Morocco through 2015, before relocating to Marrakesh in 2016.
+The Grand Prix Hassan II is an annual ATP Tour tennis tournament currently part of the ATP 250 series.
+The event is played on clay courts.
+It was held annually at the Complexe Al Amal in Casablanca, Morocco through 2015, before relocating to Marrakesh in 2016.
 Between 1984 and 1989 it was part of the Challenger Series.
 It is currently the only ATP event held in Africa.
 The tournament is usually held in April though it has been held in March before and is a lead up tournament for the French Open.